-- Develop the habit of always working with the same lens first to avoid mix-ups. - After you have removed the lens from the packaging, examine it to be sure that it is moist, clean, and free of any nicks or tears.
+- Develop the habit of always working with the same lens first to avoid mix-ups. - After you have removed the lens from the packaging, examine it to be sure that it is a single, moist, clean lens that is free of any nicks or tears.
 If the lens appears damaged, DO NOT use it.
-Use the next lens in the multipack.

-ALWAYS handle lenses carefully and avoid dropping them.
+Use the next lens in the multi-pack. - ALWAYS handle lenses carefully and avoid dropping them.